Mind Mapping: Spin a Web of Powerful Ideas

 The opportunities for mind mapping (and the solutions that arise from it) are truly endless.
 No matter how you choose to utilize it, the most important thing is to not question the process.
 Like Dave Evans says… there’s no “whys” along the way.
 Pick a few connections—or maybe a few oddballs—and trust your brain.
 And the approach.

 So, what are you waiting for?
-Pick up those beautiful colored markers (turquoise is a surefire winner in my book) and show off those highlighting and drawing skills.
+Pick up those colored markers and show off those highlighting and drawing skills.
 Or if you’re more of a digital native, check out these mind mapping apps.
 And just remember… when you’re mind mapping your way to effective solutions, new ideas and life-changing revelations… you literally can’t go wrong!

 Connect with us!
 Follow Seed Strategy on our LinkedIn, Twitter, Facebook and Instagram pages.